Updated 18 July 2004

 Facetting, or faceting, is the process of removing parts of a polyhedron, without creating any new vertices.
 It has received far less attention than the process of stellation, which is its exact reciprocal.
 Facetting is perhaps less easy to visualise clearly, and the results may not initially have the same appeal.
 But once broached, it has a fascination all its own.
 Also, to properly understand the rules of stellation, it can be illuminating to study the reciprocal rules of facetting.
 Now that suitable software is available (see Further investigations), the study of facetting is gaining momentum.

 Any two vertices may be joined by a line.
 Typically, this line will be contained inside the polyhedron.
 If several such lines connect in a planar circuit, they form a complete polygon, or facet, inside the polyhedron.
 Again, several such facets may connect to form a complete polyhedron inside the original one.
-The original is the base polyhedron, and the new one is a facetting (sometimes also called a facetion or spelled faceting} of it.
+The original is the base polyhedron, and the new one is a facetting (sometimes spelled faceting) or called a facetion of it.

 All the possible edges and facets which can meet at a given vertex of the polyhedron can be shown in the facetting diagram.
 This diagram makes the study of facettings easier, just as the stellation diagram helps in the study of stellations (The stellation and facetting diagrams are actually dual to each other, so each diagram can also give illuminating insights into the other).